This is a sponsored post written by me on behalf of Safeway. All opinions are 100% mine.

 At the Thanksgiving table bread is the best way to get those extra drops of gravy from your plate into your mouth.

-While these brioche dinner rolls would be a no brainer, they aren’t your only options.
-You can also serve cornbread, biscuits, or even grab dinner rolls from your Safeway bakery.
+While these brioche dinner rolls would be a no-brainer, they aren’t your only options.
+You can also serve cornbread, biscuits, or go really non-traditional with garlic knots.

 The best thing about all of these bread options is that they freeze really well, so you could offer them all and keep the rest in the freezer for later.